-2020 is not business as usual, to say the least.
-We all watched the excitement of a new decade fade quickly to a world shut down.
-And things won’t feel anything close to normal for the foreseeable future.
+2020 and 2021 have not been business as usual, to say the least.
+We all watched the excitement of a new decade fade quickly to a global shut down, and although the world is slowly reopening, things still don’t feel back to normal quite yet.

-Business owners, you have a lot to navigate.
+Business owners still have a lot to navigate.
 And you’re going to do just that.
 The times are tough, and you have one specific predisposition that helps you rise to the challenge, be it COVID-19 or any other: intellectual agility.

 What Is Intellectual Agility?

 Simply put, intellectual agility is the ability to detect and evaluate multiple perspectives, digest changing factors, and devise new solutions.
 Technology, competition, production, relationships, communication, and the many other factors involved in running a business are evolving.
 That’s nothing new, but the pace is much faster in the current environment.
 What worked in the 2010s will not work in the 2020s.
 Intellectual agility underlies your ability to pivot, survive, and maybe even thrive in the throes of this new normal.
 Let’s break it down…

 All in Your Head